 “Oh my God!
 Sam!”

 Having been disturbed from her breakfast, her insatiable appetite still growing, Sam glared at the woman before her.
 Nikki had deserted her in her greatest time of need — had turned her back on her as if it was Sam’s fault that she lost the baby.
-Rage boiled within her and Sam launched herself at her mother.
+Rage boiled within her, and Sam launched herself at her mother.

-The first thing he saw, was Nikki, but he wouldn’t have know it was her, except for her highlighted hair and the style of clothing that she wore.
+The first thing he saw was Nikki, but he wouldn’t have known it was her, except for her highlighted hair and the style of clothing that she wore.
 Her face was mutilated, looking as if it had been scratched until the skin shredded.
 Bloody bubbles were coming from her mouth and Robert realized that she was still alive.
 He ran over to her, and that was when he heard the growling sounds from the corner.

-Memories of holding his little girl for the first time came flooding into his thoughts.
+Memories of holding his baby girl for the first time came flooding into his thoughts.
 For a moment, he was tossing her into the air on a beautiful spring day, the sun bouncing off her lovely red hair.
 He was catching her in his arms as she ran down the pier and tossing her into the water.
 The memory of the day before, reminiscing with their feet in the water, made him think of how he was hoping for an invitation to dinner.
 Oh, how he wished that he had suggested it.
 Envisioning her as the gorgeous bride that she would have been, he broke down in tears.

 At 9:05 am on June 5th, 2018, Robert Brennan once again held his beautiful baby girl in the scope of his rifle.
 “I love you, Sam.
 I’ve always loved you.”
 Sam growled and lunged towards him.
 Filled with pain, he yelled with everything he had in him as he pulled the trigger.

-Harvey had called the police, when he saw Robert blow by his store.
+Harvey had called the police when he saw Robert blow by his store.
 They arrived to find Robert cradling Sam in his arms and screaming.
 Having assessed the scene, they found that he had acted in self-defense, just as Tommy had twenty years earlier.
 He was sent home to mourn his family.
 He would never heal.